Required health coverage for participation

 - The repatriation piece covers the cost of transporting your remains (if you should die while abroad) back to your home country.

 A PRE-EXISTING CONDITION is a term used by insurance companies to describe a medical condition for which you may have already been seen or otherwise given advice by a healthcare professional.
-However, each insurance company sets its own parameters on how long something is considered pre-existing.
+ACA plans have coverage for pre-existing conditions.
+Outside of that, each insurance company sets its own parameters on how long something is considered pre-existing.
 Many insurance policies do not cover pre-existing conditions or have explicit coverage criteria for pre-existing conditions.

 Please read and understand your coverage BEFORE dropping any other insurance that you already have.
 We recommend that you retain all current insurance policies that you have used for ongoing/recent conditions in addition to any new coverage you acquire.
 The Willamette University Student Health Plan covers pre-existing conditions.